 The benefit amount is usually a daily or monthly amount, and the total lifetime benefit amount is expressed in years.
 For example, a policy might provide a daily benefit of $200 for three years.
 This amounts to a total lifetime benefit of $219,000. ($200 x 365 x 3) This does not mean that the policy must be used within three years, but rather that the policy holder has the equivalent of three years of coverage over their lifetime.
 However, a policy will not pay more than the stated benefit amount in any given day or month.
 Therefore, using the example above, the policy would not, for instance, pay out $300 for any one day of coverage.

-Many policies include an “inflation rider” which increases the benefit amount annually to help ensure that the coverage amount reflects the increased cost of care over time.
+Many long term care policies include an “inflation rider” which increases the benefit amount annually to help ensure that the coverage amount reflects the increased cost of care over time.
 The formula used to determine the increase can vary from one policy to another.
 If your policy includes an inflation rider, you should know the current coverage amount, as opposed to the originally stated coverage amount.
 If this information is not clear, contact the insurance company and ask about the current benefit.

 Coverage Elimination Period